Skip to main content

 Learn to surf

-Manly Beach is the perfect place to learn to surf with Manly Surf School operating group and private lessons daily.
-The friendly instructors will show you all the basics and will have you up on your feet and surfing by the end of the 2 hour lesson.
+Manly Beach is the perfect place to learn to surf with Manly Surf School, which operates group and private lessons daily.
+The friendly instructors will show you all the basics and will have you up on your feet and surfing by the end of the 2-hour lesson.

 Dive deep into Cabbage Tree Bay

-Manly is lucky to be home to Cabbage Tree Bay, an aquatic reserve with over 150 different species of fish for you to discover.
-Including iconic species such as blue groupers, giant cuttlefish, wobbegongs and a resident green turtle.
-With the calm waters it is the perfect spot to snorkel or dive and you’ll be amazed what you will see.
+Manly is lucky to be home to Cabbage Tree Bay, an aquatic reserve with over 150 different species of marine life for you to discover, including iconic species such as blue gropers, giant cuttlefish, wobbegongs and a resident green turtle.
+With its calm waters, it’s the perfect spot to snorkel or dive.
+You’ll be amazed what but what you see.

 Manly Wormhole

-Be careful at high tide and when there are large waves, as the rocks can be slippery!
+Be careful at high tide and when there are large waves because the rocks can be slippery.

 Try Manly Waterworks

-The Q Station is a historical site located on North Head and was used to Quarantine passengers from 1830’s to 1984.
-They have 65 heritage buildings that have been repurposed as hotel accommodation, two restaurants, a café and museum.
+Q Station, located at North Head, was used from 1832 to 1984 to quarantine passengers and crew from ships suspected of carrying contagious diseases like smallpox, Spanish influenza and bubonic plague.
+They have 65 heritage buildings that have been repurposed as hotel accommodation, two restaurants, a café and a museum.
 The grounds are free to explore, but if you want to get the full experience we recommend you book one of their amazing tours.

-During the day they have a historical one hour Quarantine wander tour and a wildlife tour.
+During the day they have a historical one-hour wander tour and a wildlife tour.
 In the evenings they have their spooky ghost tours.
 For more information check out times and availability on their website, qstation.com.au.

 Manly Art Gallery & Museum is dedicated to showing artists from the Northern Beaches region.
-Open Tuesday to Sunday from 10am to 4pm.
+It is open Tuesday to Sunday from 10am to 5pm, and entry is free.
 Be sure to check the ‘What’s on’ page to see the current exhibitions.

-It also caters for those wanting to learn to surf and most days you will see schools of surfers launching into the rips, paddling hard to get onto that elusive wave.
-Swimmers are, advised to swim between the yellow and red flags which are patrolled by lifeguards.
-At North Steyne, the middle part of the beach, you’ll find volleyball nets and surf board hire, as well as cafes and amenities.
+It also caters to those wanting to learn to surf, and most days you will see schools of surfers launching into the rips and paddling hard to get onto the perfect wave.
+Swimmers are advised to swim between the yellow and red flags indicating that area is patrolled by lifeguards and judged as safe.
+At North Steyne – the middle part of the beach – you’ll find volleyball nets and surfboard hire, as well as cafes and amenities.

 You’re definitely spoilt for choice when it comes to Manly Beach.
-Whether you want to spread a towel out and enjoy the soft white sand, surf its waves or explore its underwater marine life, whilst snorkeling or diving, there’s something here for everyone.
+Whether you want to spread out a towel out and enjoy the soft white sand, surf its waves or explore its underwater marine life, there’s something here for everyone.

 Swim in one of the local rockpools

-Manly is lucky that they have two rockpools, Queenscliff and Fairy Bower which are free for you to swim in.
+Manly is fortunate to have two rockpools – Queenscliff and Fairy Bower, which are free to enjoy.

-The Queensclifff rockpool is a 50 metre rock pool at the northern end of Queenscliff Beach, tucked up against the cliffs on the headland.
+The Queenscliff rockpool is a 50m pool at the northern end of Queenscliff Beach, tucked up against the cliffs on the headland.

 In winter go whale watching

 If you are visiting between May and November, Manly has plenty of spots to see whales.
-For the most popular whale watching locations on the Northern Beaches read our list on top whale watching spots on the Northern Beaches.
+For the most popular whale-watching locations on the Northern Beaches read our list of top four whale watching spots on the Northern Beaches.

 How to get there